particle-iot/docs/src/content/guide/how-to-build-a-product/authentication.md

 This happens by connecting the customer's device to the *device's Wi-Fi access point*.
 When the photon is in [listening mode](/guide/getting-started/modes/core/#listening-mode), it is broadcasting a Wi-Fi network that the customer's computer or phone can connect to.

+__Note__: When programmatically entering listening mode on the Photon, P1 or P0, care should be taken to conserve the memory utilized by user firmware.
+Listening Mode on these devices utilizes a number of threads to create short-lived HTTP server instances, a TCP server for SoftAP access, and associated resources.
+If the free memory available on a device at the time Listening Mode is triggered is less than 21.5K, the device will be unable to enter listening mode.
+In some cases, it may appear as though the device is in listening mode, but any attempt to configure access via the CLI or Particle Mobile App will time out or fail.
+None of the device's user firmware is lost or affected in either case, but the RAM in use will need to be optimized below 21.5k before re-attempting to enter listening mode.

 Once the customer's device is connected to the Particle device's network, your mobile app then will send the claim code generated in the last step to the Particle device.

 Again, this will all be part of the boilerplate code of the SDKs, meaning that you will not need to worry much about the nitty-gritty details about how this works.